 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 Have you done the family feasts at P & J’s Southern Takeout?
 If so, what did you think of the meals?
 Are you a fan of these foods at Trail’s End?
 Considering doing this as a holiday-time feast during your holiday visit to Walt Disney World?
 Think this is a good idea for a relaxing escape from the midday crowds at Magic Kingdom?
 Thoughts about anything else covered here?
-Do you plan on visiting Walt Disney World this Christmas, or are you sitting this year out?
 Any questions we can help you answer?
 Hearing your feedback is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!